 But this is one of the tough questions, and we should probably leave these to the deep thinkers instead of the merely clever or overeducated.
 A truly deep thinker, like one sitting to the side of the wood stove in a country store, for instance.
 Picture him; he’s white-haired and weatherbeaten, bit of hair on his chin and a moustache that curls up at the ends.
-I think what he’d do is, he’d wait for everyone else to weigh in first, and only then (perhaps first spitting out his tobacco juice by way of punctuation) he’d observe, “Wa’al, I guess the one not moored in concrete might have a dight more pickup.”
+I think what he’d do is, he’d wait for everyone else to weigh in first, and only then would he observe, “Wa’al, I guess the one not moored in concrete might have a dight more pickup.”

 Fellows like these bear watching.

 (Some of you saw this coming.
 That means you bear watching too, and don’t you forget it.)